-Oceanwide Expeditions salutes the adoption of Ross Sea region marine protected area soon adopted by CCAMLR (Commission for the Conservation of Antarctic Marine Living Resources) and strongly supports more regions of protection.
+Oceanwide Expeditions (small cruise line) salutes the adoption of Ross Sea region marine protected area soon adopted by CCAMLR (Commission for the Conservation of Antarctic Marine Living Resources) and strongly supports more regions of protection.

 Oceanwide Expeditions organizes a couple of Ross Sea voyages between January-March 2017 with the ice-strengthened mv Ortelius, including helicopter transfers.

-As a founding member of the International Association of Antarctica Tour Operators (IAATO), Oceanwide Expeditions advocates and promotes the practice of safe and environmentally responsible private-sector travel to the Antarctic.
+As a founding member of the International Association of Antarctica Tour Operators (IAATO), Oceanwide Expeditions advocates and promotes the practice of safe and environmentally responsible private-sector travel to Antarctica.

 To further our environmental goals, Oceanwide Expeditions supports marine protected areas (MPAs) in the Southern Ocean surrounding Antarctica and elsewhere, a process than has been in place for several years.
 MPAs contribute to protect unique and representative habitats and ecosystems, serve as reference areas for science including climate change science, contribute to building resilience in the face of global climate change, and help ensure the sustainability of fisheries.